SiliconLabs/wisun-br-linux/README.md

 ## Compiling

-The build requires `libnl-3-dev`, `libnl-route-3-dev`, `cmake`.
+The build requires `mbedTLS` (> 2.18), `libnl-3-dev`, `libnl-route-3-dev`,
+`cmake`.
 It is also recommended to have `libsystemd` (note that it can be replaced by `elogind` if you don't want to pull `systemd`).
 Optionally, you can also install `libpcap`.

 We also encourage the use of Ninja as `cmake` back-end.

-On Debian and its derivatives, install the necessary dependencies with:
+On Debian and its derivatives, install the necessary dependencies (but mbedTLS)
+with:

     sudo apt-get install libnl-3-dev libnl-route-3-dev libpcap-dev libsystemd-dev cmake ninja-build

+Debian does not (yet) package `mbedTLS` > 2.18.
+So you have to build it from sources.
+Note that support for `cmake` has been added to `mbedTLS` 2.27.
+So, if you want to use `mbedTLS` < 2.27, the process below does not work.
+In add, `wsbrd` is mainly tested with `mbedTLS` 3.0.
+So we suggest to use this version.

+    git clone --branch=v3.0.0 https://github.com/ARMmbed/mbedtls
+    cd mbedtls
+    cmake -G Ninja .
+    ninja
+    sudo ninja install

+`MbedTLS` is highly customizable.
+The default configuration is sane.
+However, if you want a striped down version you can configure it with the configuration file provided in `examples/mbedtls-config.h`:

+    CFLAGS="-I$FULL_PATH_TO_WSBRD_SRC/examples -DMBEDTLS_CONFIG_FILE='<mbedtls-config.h>'" cmake -G Ninja .

+> This configuration file has been written for `mbedtls` 3.0.
+Adapt it if
+> necessary.

-Then, compile with:
+Then, you can compile `wsbrd` with:

     cd wisun-br-linux/
     cmake -G Ninja .